 You’ll be able to play each track right from this page to get a feel for what to expect on the rest of the albums that these songs were picked from.
 Here’s to a great year in music and hopefully the same for the next!

 1. “Bleeding In The Blur” by Code Orange

-Code Orange’s Forever was near the top of a lot of Top 10 lists this year and for good reason.
+Code Orange’s Forever was near the top of a lot of Best Metal Albums of 2017 lists this year and for good reason.
 “Bleeding In The Blur” happens to be my favorite track off the acclaimed album.
 I would suggest that you pull up the lyrics and follow along when you press play.
 Coming in at track number 4 from Forever, the bridge has a short guitar solo and the chorus is pretty infectious.

 If this song doesn’t get stuck in your head after a listen or two, you probably won’t enjoy the rest of the album.
 Overall, the singing plus some minimal unclean singing is the perfect mix for a track like this.
 I think we’re all looking forward to what else Code Orange will have to offer in the future.

 Kendrick Lamar is considered one of the greatest of all time by some, has won multiple Grammy Awards and released his 3rd full-length this year called DAMN.
 It’s definitely in the Top 10 albums of this year.
 LUST is one of the mistakenly underrated cuts off the album.
 The production features a group of extremely talented musicians including BadBadNotGood.
 There are guest vocals from Kaytranada as well.

 One of the greatest things about hip-hop is the collaboration of artistic minds coming together to create a masterpiece.
 “LUST” lyrically seems like a 50% tongue in cheek song that also has some deeper nuggets of wisdom hidden within.